inchworks/usage/README.md

 - Distinct identifiers and IP addresses seen daily are counted.
 Typically these are for signed-up users and for unknown visitors.
 - Specified points in the lifetime of the server can be recorded to assist interpretation of the statistics.

+For better performance, counts are recorded in volatile storage and transferred to the database periodically.
+A callback function allows counts to be cached externally, and integrated before each database save.

 Data records are automatically reduced to limit the database storage used:
 - Base counts are rolled up into daily counts, and discarded, after a configurable number of days.
 - Daily counts are rolled up into monthly counts, and discarded, after a configurable number of days.